grodansparadis/vscp-doc-spec/class2.level1.error.md

 ----

 ## Type=33 (0x21) - Not open error
-    VSCP_TYPE_ERROR_NOT_OPEN
-This error message is used to indicate a not open error.
+    VSCP_TYPE_ERROR_NOT_OPENThis error message is used to indicate a not open error.

  | Data byte | Description                                                                                       |
  | :---------: | -----------                                                                                       |